leahrwolf/HelloWorldTester/README.md

-do not derseve such on this date
+do not derseve such on this date.

 until next time